priyadse/GenAI_E2E_Example_Practice/README.md

 # GenAI_Practice

-Tutorial for langchain LLM library usage on your local system Integration with local mysql database to fetch your inventory data GUI creation to get good user experience
+1. Tutorial for langchain LLM library usage on your local system.

+2. Integration with local mysql database to fetch your inventory data.

+3. GUI creation to get good user experience.